dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/wasm.md

 - `args` any CLI arguments, comma-separated.
 This excludes the program name.

-For example, if your Wasm binary is `ruby.wasm`, the following request would have the response data "Hello, salaboy"
+For example, if your Wasm binary is `ruby.wasm`, the following request would have the response data "Hello, salaboy":

 ```json
 {